 How does the mind work?
 How can we explain animal and human behavior?
-What goes wrong when someone is mentally ill?
+What is different when someone is not neurotypical?
 Neuroscience is the modern attempt to answer these and other questions through the study of the brain.

 Prof. Josef Trapani receives close to $440k from the National Institutes of Health to continue his good work—and that of the undergraduate students he mentors—in understanding auditory systems.Read more